Hainewalde concentration camp: Axel Eggebrecht

+Benno Berg

 Eggebrecht's bunkmate, a Jewish prisoner named Benno Berg, experienced a rare moment of humor after a reeducation session.
 A Nazi Kreisleiter lectured the detainees on the Jewish threat, quoting the stock phrase, "the Jews are our misfortune."
 After the speech, he inspected the prisoners and stopped in front of Berg.
 In response to the Kreisleiter's questions, Berg gave his name and birthplace: "Berg, from Reichenberg, Bohemia."
 Not realizing that the prisoner was Jewish, the Nazi announced: "A Sudeten national comrade!
 Bravo!
 All of you will come to us again!"
 Eggebrecht added: "The big shot's fat hand struck the 'non-Aryan' appreciatively on the shoulder.
 'For myself, you are the model of the true SA man!
 Heil Hitler!'
 Hand raised, he strutted away."